-- 6.3 The assessment of whether the broadcaster has made reasonable efforts to ensure accuracy includes consideration of the following, where relevant: - the source of material broadcast (eg a reputable organisation or an authoritative expert; or social media or third-party content, which may require additional care or steps to be taken by the broadcaster) - whether the broadcast was live or pre-recorded - whether there was some obvious reason to question the accuracy of the programme content before it was broadcast - whether the broadcaster sought and/or presented comment, clarification or input from any relevant person or organisation - the extent to which the issue of accuracy was reasonably capable of being determined by the broadcaster - the effect of any subsequent or follow-up coverage (eg where information has been updated or corrected as part of a developing story; or there is a delay between the time of broadcast and when the content has been accessed) - the level of the broadcaster's editorial control over the content.
+- 6.32 The standard is not concerned with technical or other points unlikely to significantly affect the audience's understanding of the content as a whole. - 6.43 The assessment of whether the broadcaster has made reasonable efforts to ensure accuracy includes consideration of the following, where relevant: - the source of material broadcast (eg, a reputable organisation or an authoritative expert; or social media or third-party contentfrom a non-reputable or non-authoritative organisation or person, which may require additional care or steps to be taken by the broadcaster) - whether the broadcast was live or pre-recorded - whether there was some obvious reason to question the accuracy of the programme content before it was broadcast - whether the broadcaster sought and/or presented comment, clarification or input from any relevant person or organisation - the extent to which the issue of accuracy was reasonably capable of being determined by the broadcaster - the effect of any subsequent or follow-up coverage (eg, where information has been updated or corrected as part of a developing story; or there is a delay between the time of broadcast and when the content has been accessed) - the level of the broadcaster's editorial control over the content.